veyW/PonomarovaLab/projects/index.md

 # {% include icon.html icon="fa-solid fa-wrench" %}Projects

-Our projects are broadly shaped around questions of the metabolic network architecture and its mechanistic role in animals' health.
-Current research directions include interactions between metabolic pathways, the effect of diet on metabolic health, and the role of essential metals in metabolism.
+Our projects primarily focus on the architecture of metabolic networks and their mechanistic roles in animal health.
+Current research directions include interactions between metabolic pathways, the effects of diet on metabolic health, and the role of essential metals in metabolism.

 {% include tags.html tags="publication, resource, website" %}